dickinma/minecraft-server/README.md

 So far the process will look like:
 - User changes script permissions to executable
-- Instruct the user to input the AWS credentials in the env.example file (and remove the .example)
+- Instruct the user to paste the AWS credentials file in the "cred"
 - User needs to keygen within the ssh_creds directory ssh-keygen -t rsa -b 4096 -a 100 -f minecraft-key
 -